coderick14/SpiderInductions2016/SpiderTask2/README.md

   PRIMARY KEY (`ROLL_NO`)
 )

-**Either you can create a user and database as mentioned above or you can use your own user and database.
-For the latter, make necessary changes to connect.php script**.
+**After you are done with the above steps, make necessary changes to connect.php script**.

 The **mysqli** library has been used for connecting to the database.